 October 18 – November 15, 2017

-In April 2017 the PRI launched the Blueprint for responsible investment, the vision the next ten years of responsible investment.
-The Blueprint is the framework for the 2018-21 strategic objectives and the enabling environment.
-The PRI is now conducting a formal consultation on the three-year strategy via webinars and an on-line survey and a series of webinars.
+In April 2017, the PRI launched the Blueprint for responsible investment, the vision for the next ten years of responsible investment.
+The Blueprint provides the long-term framework for the three-year (2018-21) strategic objectives and the enabling environment.
+The PRI conducted a formal consultation on the three-year strategy via an on-line survey and a series of webinars.

 Read the consultation paper here.